Documentation

 Saving data in MonoCMS is basically done by writing to xml files.

-Saving in session is also a quick method of storing information, mainly used for control panel needs and all of the data is deleted as soon as the user is logged out.
-Xml και htm files are useful when we want to store posts and pages data, like text, titles, images etc. We save most of the posts information inside xml files, except for the main body of a post, which is saved in a separate htm file.
+Saving in session is also a method of storing information, mainly used for control panel needs and all of the data is deleted as soon as the user is logged out.
+Xml and htm files are useful when we want to store posts and pages data, like text, titles, images etc. You save most of the posts information inside xml files, except for the main body of a post, which is saved in a separate htm file.
 Xml is used for the majority of data storing such as user accounts info and logging activity.

 User accounts

-Account management allows multiple users to have access to MonoCMS control panel, using their username and password.
+Account management allows multiple users to have access to the control panel, using their username and password.
 There are two differrent types of accounts: Administrator and author.
+The main account which is used to install the CMS is also an administrator but also has owner rights, allowed only to a single account each time.
+Owners cannot be deleted and other administrators cannot edit their account.

 In general: